Noisy Graph Patterns via Ordered Matrices: Detecting Noisy Patterns

 We propose a pipeline that combines exact algorithms with heuristics to decompose a graph $G$, given as adjacency matrix $M$, into noisy patterns.
 While our pipeline can handle different noisy-pattern definitions, we describe the pipeline for locally reweighted Moran's $I$, with parameters~$\sigma$ and~$\tau$ as user parameters.

-Our pipeline is consists of three steps, which we elaborate on below.
+Our pipeline has three steps, elaborated below.
 (1) Reorder input matrix $M$, optimizing for Moran's $I$.
-The reordered matrix~$M_\rho$ then has sufficient structure to reliably find salient graph patterns.
-(2) Enumerate candidate noisy patterns~$P^*$ according to the~$\sigma$ and~$\tau$ parameters.
-(3) Select a pairwise disjoint and maximal set~$P\subseteq P^*$ of high weight.
+The reordered matrix~$M_\rho$ has sufficient structure to reliably find salient graph patterns.
+(2)~Enumerate candidate noisy patterns~$P^*$ using the~$\sigma$ and~$\tau$ parameters.
+(3) Select a pairwise disjoint, maximal set~$P\subseteq P^*$ of high weight.